Financial-Times/ft-origami/docs/syntax/scss.md

 * Variables intended for use externally by consuming products and modules *should* be defined by their purpose, rather than their value: e.g. `$o-colors-skyline-bg` rather than `$o-colors-beige`

+## Privacy

+Any object (eg. class, mixin, placeholder, function, variable) that is intended for public use (ie may be referenced by code outside of its own module) *must* be documented in the module's README.
+All other objects *must* be prefixed with an underscore character, and *must not* be documented in the README (they *may* be documented in code comments).

+If a module contains SCSS files other than the main file listed in bower.json, the file names of those files must be prefixed with an underscore.

 ## Responsiveness

 Modules are responsible for providing responsive behaviours where appropriate, but take care not to build in responsive behaviour that may not be desired by the product.